a-b-street/abstreet/docs/design/sim.md

 Problems:
-- CarIDs are different, could make them be original parking spot
+- CarIDs are different, could make them be original parking spot = gen_range on different inputs
-- Missing trip ID, different ped IDs
-= gen_range on different inputs

-Alright, now how do peds picking a car work?

 ## Parked cars and ownership